A proof-of-principle experiment on the spontaneous symmetry breaking machine and numerical estimation of its performance on the $K_{2000}$ benchmark problem: Numerical Simulation-Based Characteristic Evaluation of SSBM in Large-Scale Problems

-Figure 13 shows the change in cut values (CV) with a step progression for 1000 numerical simulations.
-Since many reports dealing with large-scale problems use CVs rather than IEs, we followed this convention.
-Additionally, as calculation conditions, ${\cal J}_{i:k}$ was adjusted within the range of $4.96\pm0.03\times10^{-4}$, while the NNA was incrementally increased from $n\!=\!6 $ to $n\!=\!12$, and Gaussian random numbers \cite{Matsumoto} differing for each simulation were used as fluctuations.
+Figure 13 shows the change in cut values with a step progression for 1000 numerical simulations.
+Since many reports dealing with large-scale problems use cut values rather than Ising energys, we followed this convention.
+Additionally, as calculation conditions, the NNA was incrementally increased from $n\!=\!6 $ to $n\!=\!12$, and the value of ${\cal J}_{i:k}$ was adjusted to gradually decrease within a narrow range of $4.96\pm0.03\times10^{-4}$ for each NNA value, and Gaussian random numbers \cite{Matsumoto} (with a standard deviation of $1.0\times10^{-6}$) differing for each simulation were used as fluctuations.
 Specifically, in the case of Fig.13(a) (case-1), for $n\!=\!6, 7, 8, 9, 10$ and $12$, the number of steps was set to $1250, 800, 600, 400, 400$ and $300$, respectively.
 Then in the case of Fig.13(b) (case-2), only the number of steps for $n\!=\!6$ was increased from $1250$ to $2000$.
-And, Figs.14(a)-(c) show the histograms of the CVs for 1250, 1400, and 3750 steps in case-1, respectively, while Figs. 14(d)-(f) show those for 2000, 2150, and 4500 steps in case-2, respectively.
+And, Figs.14(a)-(c) show the histograms of the cut values for 1250, 1400, and 3750 steps in case-1, respectively, while Figs. 14(d)-(f) show those for 2000, 2150, and 4500 steps in case-2, respectively.
+The simulation parameters used here were identified through repeated trials.
+Future challenges include developing methods to find parameters more efficiently using AI technology or other techniques, as well as examining their applicability to a broader range of problem types.
 These simulation results demonstrate that SSBM possesses distinct characteristics that distinguish it from the other COP solvers.
 For example, in the case of quantum computers (quantum annealers), the tunneling effect can only be expected with a certain probability within a realistic computational time (finite time).
-Consequently, statistical variation in the obtained solution (CVs) is unavoidable.
-Furthermore, statistical variation in the CVs obtained has also been confirmed in reported cases involving other Ising machines, including algorithmic types \cite{Quinton,Inagaki,Gotoh02,KYamamoto}.
-On the other hand, SSBM exhibited an extremely unique and interesting behavior in which a single stable state is created (Figure 13(b)), and the CV observed there indicated that SSBM has top-level characteristics (99.7\% of the best value currently known).
+Consequently, statistical variation in the obtained solution (cut values) is unavoidable.
+Furthermore, statistical variation in the cut values obtained has also been confirmed in reported cases involving other Ising machines, including algorithmic types \cite{Quinton,Inagaki,Gotoh02,KYamamoto}.
+On the other hand, SSBM exhibited an extremely unique and interesting behavior in which a single stable state is created (Figure 13(b)), and the cut value observed there indicated that SSBM has top-level characteristics (99.7\% of the best value currently known \cite{Gotoh02}).
 And, this single stable state was confirmed to be paired with a state where the 1-state and 0-state are exactly reversed, and it was also confirmed that both states could be obtained.